VGVentures/very_good_engineering/src/content/docs/error_handling/error_handling.md

   try {
     deleteAccount('user');
   } on Exception catch (e) {
-    // Exception is a marker interface implemented by all core library exceptions,
+    // Exception is a marker interface implemented by all core library exceptions.
-    // it is very generic and it could be catching many different types of exceptions,
+    // It is very generic, potentially catching many different types of exceptions,
-    // lacking intent and making the code harder to understand.
+    // lacking intent, and making the code harder to understand.
   }
 }
 ```